Systematic analysis of 3HDM symmetries: Terminology and framework

 \paragraph*{Invariant potentials\\}

 We construct specific scalar potentials by iteratively reducing the parameter space of the most general 3HDM potential through the imposition of symmetry requirements.
-We start with the most general potential $V_0(H)$ and sequentially impose invariance under groups $\{ \mathcal{H}_1, \dots, \mathcal{H}_j\}$, resulting in the following steps:
+We start with the most general potential $V_0(H)$ and sequentially impose invariance under groups $\{ \mathcal{H}_1, \dots, \mathcal{H}_j\}$, resulting in the following sequence of constrained potentials:

 The constraints imposed by the generators of $\mathcal{H}_i$ reduce the number of independent parameters step-by-step, leaving the potential unchanged if the symmetry was already present.

 The resulting potential cannot generate new monomials (beyond $h_{ij}$ and $h_{ij}h_{kl}$), it is just the couplings that can be constrained.
 By comparing the coefficients of the monomials on both sides of each step in eq.~\eqref{Eq:Inv_Cond}, we obtain a set of linear constraints on the couplings.